Electricity sector in New Zealand: Smart meters

 Most smart meters have been installed by electricity retailers.
 Retail services that have become available following the deployment of smart meters including time-of-use pricing.
-Some retailers offer a tariff that follows the spot price in the wholesale electricity market, and other offerings include a free ‘hour of power’ and a web-based prepay service.
+Some retailers offer a tariff that follows the spot price in the wholesale electricity market, and other offerings include a free "hour of power" and a web-based prepay service.

+By 2022, the installation of nearly 2 million smart meters had successfully covered the majority of New Zealand's 2.26 million electricity consumers.

 Outages

 As part of their information disclosure regulations, Transpower and all 29 EDBs are required to report the duration, frequency, and causes of power outages.
 The duration and frequency of outages are normally expressed in SAIDI (system average interruption duration index) and SAIFI (system average interruption frequency index).
-In the year to 31 March 2020, the 29 EDBs reported an unplanned-outage SAIDI of 130.35 minutes and SAIFI of 1.76, and a planned-outage SAIDI of 78.85 minutes and a SAIFI of 0.37.
-This is equivalent to the average consumer having an unplanned power outage lasting one-and-a-quarter hours every seven months, and a planned maintenance outage lasting just over 3.5 hours every 32 to 33 months.
+In the five years to 31 March 2024, the 29 EDBs reported an average unplanned-outage SAIDI of 204.04 minutes and a SAIFI of 1.87, and an average planned-outage SAIDI of 101.16 minutes and a SAIFI of 0.43.
+This is equivalent to the average consumer having an unplanned power outage lasting 1.75 hours every six to seven months, and a planned maintenance outage lasting just under four hours every 28 months.